 The simplest user name/password authentication returns a tokenId that applications can present as a cookie value for other operations that require authentication.
-The type of tokenId returned varies depending on whether stateless sessions are enabled in the realm to which the user authenticates:
+The type of tokenId returned varies depending on whether client-based sessions are enabled in the realm to which the user authenticates:

-- If stateless sessions are not enabled, the tokenId is an AM SSO token. - If stateless sessions are enabled, the tokenId is an AM SSO token that includes an encoded AM session.
+- If client-based sessions are not enabled, the tokenId is an AM SSO token. - If client-based sessions are enabled, the tokenId is an AM SSO token that includes an encoded AM session.

-Developers should be aware that the size of the tokenId for stateless sessions-2000 bytes or greater-is considerably longer than for stateful sessions-approximately 100 bytes.
-For more information about stateful and stateless session tokens, see "Session Cookies" in the Authentication and Single Sign-On Guide.
+Developers should be aware that the size of the tokenId for client-based sessions-2000 bytes or greater-is considerably longer than for CTS-based sessions-approximately 100 bytes.
+For more information about session tokens, see "Session Cookies" in the Authentication and Single Sign-On Guide.